-15 Childcare: Maximising the Economic Participation of Women, Opp Cit.
+20 Childcare: Maximising the Economic Participation of Women, Opp Cit.

-- there is a need to better align different rationales for different kinds of childcare.
-If working parents are to be supported, it is necessary to consider the extent to which other kinds of childcare (e.g. that provided for educational reasons) might be used to meet aims such as enabling parental employment; - childcare should receive greater priority because of its crucial role in helping parents to work, but it needs to be funded in a realistic and sustainable way that shares - between the government, parents, childcare providers and employers - the burden of an adequately resourced childcare system that provides good outcomes for children. - 5.22 While the current economic climate will inevitably mean that budgets will be constrained, resources will need to be deployed in a range of areas, including childcare, if economic policy goals are to be attained, and if gender inequalities in employment are to be tackled.
-Alongside this, crossdepartmental working should lead to increased efficiency and effectiveness in achieving policy goals - 5.23 Government support for childcare must have clear leadership and be strategically integrated across departments, agencies and other bodies and funding streams.
-Many of the above recommendations will require cross-departmental planning and delivery. - 5.24 Recommendation: The Commission considers that a single Department should given lead responsibility for the development and implementation of comprehensive childcare provision.
+- employment are to be tackled.
+Alongside this, crossdepartmental working should lead to increased efficiency and effectiveness in achieving policy goals - 4.23 Government support for childcare must have clear leadership and be strategically integrated across departments, agencies and other bodies and funding streams.
+Many of the above recommendations will require cross-departmental planning and delivery. - A.24 Recommendation: The Commission considers that a single Department should given lead responsibility for the development and implementation of comprehensive childcare provision.
 This should include cross-departmental planning and delivery of services, working together, to deliver childcare services to meet the recommendations set out above.
 This role must extend beyond coordination and should ensure that childcare delivers appropriate, accessible and affordable provision for a range of stakeholders, across the remit of a range of Government Departments.
 The provision of childcare must be recognised as, alongside providing care for the child, playing a pivotal role in growing and rebalancing the economy, and should be resourced accordingly.